Forth Road Bridge: Tolls

-On 11 February 2008 tolls were abolished on the bridge.
+On 11 February 2008, tolls were abolished on the bridge by The Scottish Government.

 Initially, it was suggested that tolls would cease once the original cost of construction (plus accrued interest) was repaid.
 This was achieved in 1993, and it was planned that tolls would not be levied after May 1995.
 Instead, legislation enabling the continued levying of tolls was renewed by Parliament (originally that of the UK but now the Scottish Parliament) in 1998, 2003 and 2006.

-Originally, a toll was paid for each direction of travel, with sets of toll booths on both carriageways.
+Originally, a toll was paid for each direction of travel, with sets of tollbooths on both carriageways.
 In 1997, the northbound toll was doubled (from 40p to 80p) and the southbound toll abolished on the presumption that almost all traffic makes a return journey across the bridge, and that the removal of the southbound toll would result in a reduction of congestion without reducing revenue.

 FETA said the continued charging of tolls was necessary to fund maintenance and improvement works.
 These included the construction of defences around the submerged piers forming the bases of the main towers to guard against collisions.
 The main towers were also strengthened with internal steel columns (the original tower structure was hollow) and had hydraulic rams jack up these sections to transfer a portion of the load to the new steelwork.
 Also, the vertical cables suspending the deck had their bolts replaced after a detected failure.
 A new paint system required development for the bridge (the original was phased out due to environmental concerns).